 No change in a student's major program may be made during registration.
 Changes in major programs are made on the basis of careful consideration and planning with the advisor well before the registration period.
 Any change from one major program to another, especially if made late in the student's college career, may necessitate additional courses which were not required in the major program originally selected.
 Additional semesters in residence may also be necessary.
 Both the accepting and releasing departments must approve a change of major program.
-Students who change their major or interrupt their college work for more than a year become subject to the requirements of the then current catalog to fulfill degree requirements.
+Students who change their major or interrupt their college work for more than a year become subject to the requirements of the catalog in effect at the time of the change or re-enrollment to fulfill degree requirements.
 Approved Change of Major forms must be submitted to the Registrar.